mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 representations to the central ECR government and were entirely ignored.
-At this point, a cadre of hardliners emerged to lead an independence movement that went straight from protesting ill- treatment to planning revolution.
+At this point, a cadre of hardliners emerged to lead an independence movement that went straight from protesting ill-treatment to planning revolution.

 To ECR observers, the Nonchalance problem began to die down.
 There was a little unrest but no threat was